nnellans/ado-pipelines-guide/README.md

 - `paths`: Cannot be used by itself, it can only be used in combination with `branches`
   - Paths in Git are case-sensitive

----

 ## pr (aka PR Trigger)
 - Specifies the Pull Request (PR) triggers that will be used to automatically start the pipeline
-- This looks for Pull Requests that are opened on the repo where the pipeline's YAML file is stored
+- This looks for Pull Requests that are opened on the repo where the pipeline is stored
 - This field is optional.
 By default, a PR opened on any branch of the repo will cause the pipeline to be triggered
 - YAML PR triggers are only supported for GitHub and BitBucket Cloud
 - You cannot use variables in `pr`, as variables are not evaluated until after the pipeline triggers